adrianoaguiar/hybris-y.i.base/Readme.txt

   * unzip
   * wget

-  build as: docker build -t y.i.base .
+  build as: make build
+  or test using: make test